JacksonBurns/fastprop/paper/paper.md

 <!-- Graphical Abstract Goes Here -->

 # Abstract
-Quantitative Structure-Property/Activity Relationship studies, often referred to interchangeably as QS(P/A)R, seek to establish a mapping between molecular structure and an arbitrary Quantity of Interest (QOI).
+Quantitative Structure-Property Relationship studies (QSPR), often referred to interchangeably as QSAR, seek to establish a mapping between molecular structure and an arbitrary Quantity of Interest (QOI).
-Since its inception this was done on a QOI-by-QOI basis with new descriptors being devised by researchers to _specifically_ map to their QOI.
+Historically this was done on a QOI-by-QOI basis with new descriptors being devised by researchers to _specifically_ map to their QOI.
-This continued for years and culminated in packages like DRAGON (later E-dragon), PaDEL-descriptor (and padelpy), Mordred, and many others.
+A large number of descriptors have been invented, and can be computed using packages like DRAGON (later E-dragon), PaDEL-descriptor (and padelpy), Mordred, CODESSA, and many others.
-The sheer number of different packages resulted in the creation of 'meta-packages' which served only to aggregate these other calculators, including tools like molfeat, ChemDes, Parameter Client, and AIMSim.
+The sheer number of different descriptor packages resulted in the creation of 'meta-packages' which served only to aggregate these other calculators, including tools like molfeat, ChemDes, Parameter Client, and AIMSim.

-Generalizable descriptor-based modeling was a natural evolution of these meta-packages' development, though it historically focused almost exclusively on linear methods.
+Generalizable descriptor-based modeling was a natural evolution of these meta-packages' development.
-Efforts to incorporate Deep Learning (DL) as a regression technique (Deep-QSPR), which would be capable of capturing the non-linear behavior of arbitrary QOIs, have instead focused on using molecular fingerprints as inputs.
-The combination of bulk molecular-level descriptors with DL has remained largely unexplored, in significant part due to the orthogonal domain expertise required to combine the two.
+Historically QSPR researchers focused almost exclusively on linear methods.
+Another community of researchers focused on finding nonlinear correlations between molecular structures and a QOI, often using Deep learning (DL).
+The DL community typically used molecular fingerprints instead of the complex descriptors popular in QSPR community.
-Generalizable QSPR has turned to learned representations primarily via message passing graph neural networks.
+Recently the DL community has turned to learned representations primarily via message passing graph neural networks.
 This approach has proved remarkably effective but is not without drawbacks.
 Learning a representation requires large datasets to avoid over-fitting or even learn at all, loses interpretability since an embedding's meaning can only be induced retroactively, and needs significant execution time given the complexity of the underlying message passing algorithm.
 This paper introduces `fastprop`, a software package and general Deep-QSPR framework that combines a cogent set of molecular descriptors with DL to achieve state-of-the-art performance on datasets ranging from tens to tens of thousands of molecules.